Tehuel trial: Why it's a landmark ruling

-The first public trial for Tehuel De la Torre ended with a conviction for transphobia and a request for community reparation measures for transvestites and trans people.
-The repercussions of a historic ruling.
+The first public trial for Tehuel De la Torre ended with a conviction for transphobia and a request for community-based reparations for transvestites and transgender people.
+Repercussions of a landmark ruling.

 LA PLATA, Buenos Aires Province .
-Today, Criminal Court No. 2 announced the sentence in the first trial for the murder of Tehuel de la Torre.
-The young trans man was about to turn 22 years old on March 21st, when he was last seen.
-Luis Alberto Ramos was found "criminally responsible co-author of the crime of aggravated homicide under the terms of Article 80, Section 4 of the Penal Code, an event that occurred in the town of Alejandro Korn between the late hours of the 11th and early hours of the 12th of March 2021, of which Tehuel de la Torre was the victim."
-This means that the court applied the aggravating factor of hatred based on gender identity (Section 4).
+Today, the Oral Criminal Court No. 2 announced the sentence in the first trial for the murder of Tehuel de la Torre.
+The young trans man was about to turn 22 on March 21, the last day he was seen alive.
+Luis Alberto Ramos was found “criminally responsible as a co-perpetrator of the crime of aggravated homicide under Article 80, Section 4 of the Penal Code, an act that occurred in the town of Alejandro Korn between the late hours of March 11 and the early hours of March 12, 2021, and of which Tehuel De la Torre was the victim.”
+This means that the court applied the aggravating circumstance of hate based on gender identity (Section 4).

-Ramos, the defendant in this first trial, was convicted of the aggravated murder of Tehuel.
-Oscar Montes is also being prosecuted and will face a jury.
+Ramos, the defendant in this first trial, was convicted of the aggravated homicide of Tehuel.
+Oscar Montes is also being prosecuted and will face a jury trial.

-The ruling is not the first to convict for a hate crime; the pioneering one was the one issued for the transvestitism of Diana Sacayan in 2018.
-However, this is the first time that the trans homicide of a trans man has been investigated and convicted.
-Among the restorative measures, it requests the Ministry of Women, Gender, and Diversity of the province of Buenos Aires—as proposed by the Prosecutor's Office and the plaintiff—"to create a specific protocol for searching for missing LGBTIQ+ persons, with a focus on sexual and gender diversity."
-It also requests the "declaration of a social emergency in the context of violence due to prejudice against transvestite trans people for the relevant purposes."
-However, it rejected a request by the plaintiff to urge the three provincial branches of government to comply with the transvestite trans labor quota law known as the Diana Sacayan law, as it is not appropriate for the Judiciary to reinforce the regulatory mandate it entails."
+The sentence is not the first conviction for a hate crime; the pioneering one was the 2018 conviction for the transphobic murder of Diana Sacayan.
+However, this is the first time the transphobic murder of a trans man has been investigated and convicted.
+Among the reparations, the court calls on the Ministry of Women, Gender, and Diversity of the Province of Buenos Aires—as requested by the prosecution and the plaintiffs—to create a specific protocol for searching for missing LGBTIQ+ people, with a focus on sexual and gender diversity.
+It also requests a declaration of a social emergency regarding violence motivated by prejudice against trans people, for the appropriate purposes.
+However, the court rejected a request from the plaintiffs to urge the three branches of provincial government to comply with the trans employment quota law known as the Diana Sacayan Law, ruling that it is not the Judiciary's role to reinforce the existing legal mandate.

-Throughout the trial, Tehuel's serious difficulties in finding a job, as well as the discrimination he suffered for being a trans man, were mentioned.
+Throughout the trial, Tehuel's serious difficulties in finding a job had been mentioned, as well as the discrimination he suffered for being a trans man.

-Activists celebrated the content of the ruling, which reviewed various legal frameworks from both Argentina and the international human rights system.
-These included some prior to the enactment of the Equal Marriage Law, rulings from the Supreme Court of Justice of Argentina, as well as the Yogyakarta Principles and standards of the Inter-American Court of Human Rights.
+Activists celebrated the ruling, which reviewed various legal frameworks from both Argentina and the international human rights system.
+These included legislation predating the passage of the Equal Marriage Law, rulings from the Supreme Court of Justice of the Nation, as well as the Yogyakarta Principles and standards of the Inter-American Court of Human Rights.

-"In a historic decision, the Argentine justice system recognizes for the first time extreme gender-based violence against trans masculinities and sets a significant precedent for the prevention and response to bias-based violence against transvestite and trans people," stated the Pride and Struggle Front, which brings together various sexual diversity groups.
-Together with the Commission of Friends and Family for Tehuel De la Torre, they played a crucial role, first in ensuring the trial was not postponed until 2027, as planned.
-And then in engaging with the justice system, especially the Prosecutor's Office, to address the challenges of trying the case of Tehuel, a young trans man from the suburbs.
+“In a landmark decision, the Argentine justice system has recognized for the first time extreme gender-based violence against trans men and set a significant precedent for the prevention and handling of bias-motivated violence against trans and gender-diverse people,” stated the Pride and Struggle Front, an umbrella organization for various LGBTQ+ groups.
+Together with the Friends and Family Commission for Tehuel De la Torre, they played a crucial role, first in ensuring the trial was not postponed until 2027, as originally planned, and then in engaging with the justice system, particularly the prosecution, to address the challenges of judging the case of Tehuel, a young trans man from the Greater Buenos Aires area.

-Most of those who listened to the 40-minute, 83-page reading of the ruling called it "historic."
+Most of those who heard the reading of the verdict, which lasted 40 minutes and spanned 83 pages, described it as "historic."
 Here's why.

 Juan Pablo Caniggia, prosecutor